nils-schroeder/dcp-boilerplate/README.md

-# Docker - Crontab - Python DEMO
+# Docker - Crontab - Python Boilerplate
 Demo on how to use Docker, Crontab and Python to schedule automated tasks.